grisaitis/grisait.is-copy/_drafts/2019-01-21-review-of-markdown-editors.md

 #### Gabriel: An Extension to Google Docs

-It turns out someone made an interesting Google Docs plugin, but it gets bad reviews and was abandoned in 2015.
+It turns out someone made a Google Docs plugin for Pages... but unfortunately it gets bad reviews and was abandoned in 2015.
 The plug-in, [Gabriel](https://educ.io/extensions/gabriel), converts docs to markdown and commits them to a Pages repo.
-Unfortunately [the project code](https://github.com/thiscouldbejd/Gabriel)) is unchanged since 2015 and it gets unenthusiastic reviews on the Chrome Store ([3 stars, 28 reviews](https://chrome.google.com/webstore/detail/gabriel/okimajjeocnndpifeelaajdebkkbckff)).
+Unfortunately the project code is [unchanged since 2015](https://github.com/thiscouldbejd/Gabriel) and reviews are unenthusiastic on the Chrome Store ([3 stars, 28 reviews](https://chrome.google.com/webstore/detail/gabriel/okimajjeocnndpifeelaajdebkkbckff)).

 #### Prose.io